 Please note, that eating and drinking on the street is not customary in Japan.
 You should consume what you purchased right next to the machine and discard any rubbish, cans in the bins provided.

 Some restaurants have a vending machine outside the door which allows you to purchase your food before entering.
-Once you selected what you like to eat, paid and collected your tickets, go inside, take a seat and give your tickets to the waiter.
+Once you select what you like to eat, pay and collect your tickets, go inside, take a seat and give your tickets to the waiter.
 Your food will be served shortly.
+I love Japan so much!

 Located in the heart of Shinjuku, Tokyo's red district is Asia's largest and the world's most peculiar adult entertainment quarter.